bkuhl/laravel-starter/README.md

 * [GIT Version Control client](https://git-scm.com/)

 <a name="roadmap" />

 ### Roadmap

- * Add support for elixir to the docker containers
+ * Add support for mix to the docker containers

 <a name="faq" />

 ### FAQ

 <a name="use-mysql" />

 ##### **How can I use MySQL?**
    * Set the `DB_CONNECTION` environment variable to `mysql`
    * Update the fpm/cli docker containers to `apt-get install php7.0-mysql`